 Layers are the contents of a map.
 They include a wide range of information about people, the earth, and so on.
 Layers can be composed of imagery, features, and more.
 To get started adding layers, sign in to the extension, open the Compilation window, and click the Add Content button.

 The Contents pane displays all layers added to the map.
-It can be expanded and collapsed as needed by clicking the layer's icon.
+You can expand and collapse the pane as needed by clicking the Show/Hide layers button.
 Once you add a layer to the Compilation window, you can organize your layers in any of the following ways:

 - Order—To change the order of a layer, drag it to the desired position.